How to sew patchwork bird softies

 Step 1

-Using our free bird sewing pattern PDF as your template, trace the bird body, the tummy insert and the wing onto a sheet of white card and cut out carefully to make re-usable templates.
+Using our free bird sewing pattern PDF as your template, trace the bird body, the tummy insert and the wing onto a sheet of white card and cut out carefully to make reusable templates.

 Step 2

 Cut two 5in squares of printed cotton and place right sides together.
-Place the bird shape on the wrong side of one piece of fabric and draw carefully round it, marking where the opening will be.
-Take a piece of contrasting fabric for the bird’s tummy insert and draw around that template on the back of the fabric.
-Cut out leaving a ¼in seam allowance.
+Place the bird shape on the wrong side of one piece of fabric and draw carefully around it, marking where the opening will be.

 Step 3

-Sew around the bird shape by hand or machine and then trim the seam.
-Turn the bird the right way out, carefully pushing out the beak and the tail to make a clear shape.
 Take the tummy insert and pin it in place on one side of the opening.
 Sew with a ¼in seam and repeat for the second side, leaving a small gap for stuffing near the tail.

 Step 4